 I’ve been a Brin fan since I first read Startide Rising back in the 1980s.

 I’m a sucker for decent hard SF, and I’ve enjoyed everything of his I’ve read, but I’m especially enjoying this one.
-Until I started reading Existence, I would have said Sundiver was my favorite (although Kiln People was really good).
+Until I started reading Existence, I would have said Sundiver was my favorite (although I though Kiln People was pretty good).

 What I’m loving about Existence is that Brin writes about some of the same things I’ve written about here (going on eight years) and discussed with (or ranted at) people for over four decades.

 It’s comforting to know someone as smart and capable as Brin sees the same things I do.
 It means I’m not the crazy one.

 Other people see it, too.

 I’m not going to go into the plot or the characters, at least not in this post.